Christian-History.org does not receive any personally identifiable information from the search bar below.

 I have been remiss!
 How could I have waited so long to tell you how to study Christian history on your own?

 You can, of course, begin your study of church history without reading Will the Real Heretics Please Stand Up, but I don't recommend you try.
-Whether you agree with David Bercot's (the author's) conclusions or not, "the Heretics book," as it is known to those familiar with it, will fire a love for early Christianity like no other book.
+Whether you agree with David Bercot's conclusions or not, "the Heretics book," as it is known to those familiar with it, will fire a love for early Christianity like no other book.